St. Michael's School Demolition Scheduled

 Under his direction, a school was opened in Ferdinand Ditz’s house.
 Ditz drove to St. Marys to secure the first teacher, Miss Magdalena Bush.
 She was held in the highest esteem by all and continued her instruction until she died in 1850.
 As enrollment increased, the Ditz home became too crowded, and the lower story of the church became the school room.
 It became too small, and a rustic Logue school was created and directed in 1855 on land owned by John Ditz.
 The school was located south of where the current hall was scheduled for demolition.

 By the early 1870s, the school had outgrown its quarters.
-In 1876 under the direction of father coon, a large brick building that combined the school, convent, and hall was started.
-The school also made new arrangements with the Benedictine sisters of St. Mary’s to take over the school.
-Since halter, Sister Pauline McDermott, Sister Benedict Blasius, and sister arrived in Fryberg for the fall term in 1876, the start of 44 years of service to the parish by the Benedictine sisters.
-The school photo above is from 1920.
+In 1876, under the direction of Father Kuehn, a large brick building that combined the school, convent, and hall was started.
+The school also arranged with the Benedictine sisters of St. Mary’s to take over the school.
+Sister Pauline McDermott, Sister Benedict Blasius, and Sister Hyacinth Halter arrived in Fryburg for the fall term in 1876, the start of 44 years of service to the parish by the Benedictine sisters.
 In 1876, 150 children were attending the school.
 First through fourth grades were in one room, and fifth through eighth grades were in another room on the first floor.
 The top floor was used as a hall and for church meetings.

-Before the school building was finished, Father Kuhn was transferred to Marietta, Ohio, and Father George Meyer replaced him.
+Before the school building was finished, Father Kuehn was transferred to Marietta, Ohio, and Father George Meyer replaced him.
 In the early days of the school, the school’s language was German.
 As late as 19092-1910, German was still taught, and after 1910 it was discontinued.
-The bottom photo shows the new school behind the old one in 1948.
-In 1920, the Benedictine sisters of Erie took over teaching at the schools.

-Under the leadership of Monsignor Francis Theobald of Saint Michaels, a new school behind the old one, in 1948 and 1920, the Benedictine sisters of Erie took over teaching at the school.
-Neil E constructed the concrete and back building.
-The parish operated one school bus at the time.
-The school was built for around $140,000.
-In 1963, additional classrooms were added.
+With World War II over and men returning home, Monsignor Francis Theobald was kept busy, performing many delayed weddings.
+War restrictions had ruled out any building or improvements, but Father’s thoughts turned to the acute need for a new school.

-A new school and convent were d constructed from 1948 to 1949.
-Nelson E constructed the concrete and brick building in 1948.
+Architect Leon Hufnagel of Clarion drew plans for the school and convent complex.
+Hufnagel was the grandson of Andy Hufnagel of marble, who did the blacksmith work on the bell tower when the stone church was built.

 Copyright © 2024 EYT Media Group, Inc. All rights reserved.
 Any copying, redistribution or retransmission of the contents of this service without the express written consent of EYT Media Group, Inc. is expressly prohibited.